Skip to main content

 • file:// URLs and data: URLs are considered to be opaque origins, meaning that they can't take advantage of powerful web APIs such as fetch() or XMLHttpRequest.

 • Avoid using MixedContentMode.MIXED_CONTENT_ALWAYS_ALLOW.
 This setting generally is not necessary and weakens the security of your app.
-It is recommend loading your in-app content over the same scheme (HTTP or HTTPS) as your website's resources and using either MixedContentMode.MIXED_CONTENT_COMPATIBILITY_MODE or MixedContentMode.MIXED_CONTENT_NEVER_ALLOW, as appropriate.
+It is recommended loading your in-app content over the same scheme (HTTP or HTTPS) as your website's resources and using either MixedContentMode.MIXED_CONTENT_COMPATIBILITY_MODE or MixedContentMode.MIXED_CONTENT_NEVER_ALLOW, as appropriate.